github/docs/content/admin/configuration/configuring-github-connect/enabling-dependabot-for-your-enterprise.md

 {% ifversion dependabot-alerts-ghes-enablement %}
 Before you can enable {% data variables.product.prodname_dependabot_alerts %}, you must first set up {% data variables.product.prodname_dependabot %} for your enterprise{% else %}Before you can enable {% data variables.product.prodname_dependabot_alerts %}{% endif %}:
 - You must enable {% data variables.product.prodname_github_connect %}.
-For more information, see "[AUTOTITLE](/admin/configuration/configuring-github-connect/managing-github-connect)."{% ifversion ghes %}
+For more information, see "[AUTOTITLE](/admin/configuration/configuring-github-connect/managing-github-connect)."
 - You must enable the dependency graph.
-For more information, see "[AUTOTITLE](/admin/code-security/managing-supply-chain-security-for-your-enterprise/enabling-the-dependency-graph-for-your-enterprise)."{% endif %}
+For more information, see "[AUTOTITLE](/admin/code-security/managing-supply-chain-security-for-your-enterprise/enabling-the-dependency-graph-for-your-enterprise)."

 {% data reusables.enterprise-accounts.access-enterprise %}
 {% data reusables.enterprise-accounts.github-connect-tab %}